DataSystemsGroupUT/DLLD/readme.md

 &ensp;	/segmentation.py: Script to segment image files using trained model.<br><br>
 Postprocessing/:<br>
 &ensp;	/train_filter.py: Script to extract training and test for training filter for postprocessing.
 Exports instances to train the svm.<br>
-&ensp;	/svm.py: Script to train the filter and exports a trained filter.<br>.
+&ensp;	/svm.py: Script to train the filter and exports a trained filter.<br>
 &ensp;	/evaluate.py: Script to output the final bounding box predictions.
 This also outputs the metrics such as sensitivity and false positive per image on the folder that the evaluation is performed.<br><br>
 Utilities/:<br>
 &ensp;	/bounding_box.py: Put a bounding box on any data image as per the annotation in the meta-data file with the data.<br><br>